ywangd/peek/README.rst

   // The dot notation is used to index into JSON object and array connect api_key=_.@id + ":" + _.@api_key  // default host is localhost:9200

-  // Can also connect to Elastic Cloud with Cloud ID connect cloud_id='YOUR_CLOUD_ID' username='elastic'
+  // Connect to Elastic Cloud with Cloud ID connect cloud_id='YOUR_CLOUD_ID' username='elastic'

+  // Issue a call to the cloud cluster
+  GET /
+  GET / conn=0  // send the call to the first local connection (zero-based index)

   // List available connections
   session
-  session @info  // check details session rename='my-cloud-cluster'  // give a friendly name to the current connection session remove=0  // remove the first connection (zero-based index)
+  session @info  // check details session rename='my-cloud-cluster'  // give a friendly name to the current connection session 0  // switch to the first connection session remove=0  // remove the first connection session 'my-cloud-cluster'  // switch to the cloud cluster connection

   // Builtin help
   help  // list available functions